M0nkeyPr0grammer/Landscapes-Reimagined-Genesis/updatenotes.md

 - server_scripts/Create/CreativeItems: Added in remaining creative items
 ## Quest Tweaks
 - Creative Item Chapter: Added in Quests for New Creative Items, and pack completion quest
+- Create Addons Chapter: Added in Quests for Enchantment Industry and Rechiseled
 ## Drippy Screen Tweaks
 - Updated Version ID to v3.0.0
 - Updated to New Genesis Logo